Mark Howard (producer): Career

 Howard began his career in Hamilton, Ontario, mixing shows in local clubs, and touring across Canada with King Biscuit Boy.
 After a motorbike accident which left him unable to lift heavy equipment, he began working as an assistant at Grant Avenue Studios.
 In 1986, while working at Grant Avenue Studio, he met Daniel Lanois and began working on his solo album, Acadie.
 Lanois invited him to New Orleans to help set up a studio and begin work on The Neville Brothers album Yellow Moon, beginning a 23-year-long musical partnership.
 Howard worked on mixing, recording and engineering, as well as studio installations.
 They had studios in New Orleans, Kingsway, Emila Court on St Charles Ave, and a Victorian mansion at 1305 Soniat St, Mexico, and in San Francisco.
 In 1987, Howard recorded the Neville Brothers' Yellow Moon at Emila Court.
 In 1989, Bob Dylan's Oh Mercy was recorded on Soniat St.

 This is the house on Soniat St, New Orleans where Bob Dylan's Oh Mercy was recorded in April, 1989 by Mark Howard.

 Howard then recorded and mixed Daniel Lanois' debut solo album Acadie.
 In 1990, Howard recorded Chris Whitley's debut album, Living with the Law at Kingsway Studio and in 1991 recorded and mixed Lanois' second album For the Beauty of Wynona.
 In 1991, Mark began work on R.E.M.'s Automatic for the People.
 Whilst at Kingsway Howard worked on records for the Neville Brothers (Brother's Keeper), Peter Gabriel (Us), R.E.M.
 (Monster), Harold Budd (By the Dawn of the Early Light), and Iggy Pop (American Caesar).

 In 1993, Howard went solo as a producer, producing The Tragically Hip's Day for Night.
 He was nominated at the Canadian Juno awards for producer of the year.
 In 1994, Howard worked on post-production for Emmylou Harris's Wrecking Ball at the studio he shared with Lanois in San Francisco.
+That same year, Howard recorded tracks for Lucky Dube at Peter Gabriel's Real World Studios.
+Howard is credited as a producer on Dube's work, specifically on the 1994 compilation album A Week Or Two In The Real World.